AliZgheib/aws-bootcamp-cruddur-2023/journal/week2.md

 ![Rollbar endpoint response](assets/week2/rollbar-1.PNG)

-3. we verify that **watchtower** is outputting logs on our log group
+3. we verify that we are receiving logs on Rollbar

 ![Rollbar logs](assets/week2/rollbar-2.PNG)